jlzhang001/lsst_firefly/README.md

 The image is available on [Docker hub][7] and for interest, please look at the [Dockerfile][8] that created this image.
 To build your own docker image from the dockerfile, use `docker build -t <tag> .` and excute this command in the same directory of dockerfile.

 User can also replicate the procedures in the dockerfiles to deploy this LSST visualization framework on a local machine instead of in a virtualized docker container.
-Please see [installation on local machine](#on-local-machine).
+Please see the section [installation on local machine](#on-local-machine).

 # Installation